Brooklyn Drop-In Play Spaces and Kiddie Gyms

 1. Fairytale Island — Bay Ridge

-2021 Update: Currently open on the weekends and a few days during the week but changes week to week.
-Best to call ahead and confirm hours.
+2021 update: Currently open on the weekends and select weekdays.
+The schedule changes frequently, so it's best to call ahead and confirm hours.

-This epic play zone offers a giant ball pit, two-level train, trampolines, swings, a rock climbing wall, and plenty more to keep kids occupied for hours.
-You can even get food here—light lunch fare such as pizza and popcorn chicken is available, as well as smoothies and a full ice cream bar.
+This epic play zone offers a giant ball pit, two-level train, trampolines, swings, a rock-climbing wall, and plenty more to keep kids occupied for hours.

-2021: Reservations are recommended because there is a maximum capacity of eight children.
-Book on its website, email or call.
+2021 update: Reservations are recommended because there is a maximum capacity of eight children.
+Book on its website, email, or call.

 81 Washington Street, between Front and York Streets